GlUTEN-BASH/auto-crossing/README.md

 ```
 Also you need to face to Horth while standing.

-Tree pick - Spamming A and picking up items on each side in loop.
+Tree pick - Spamming A and picking up items in loop.

 Inv sell - Selling the whole inventory.
 Useful when you need to sell ALL turnips in your inventory, but sometimes you miss one stack.